Local Emergency Planning Committee

-Our objectives include implementing the local emergency planning committee rules and requirements of SARA Title III, to prepare and maintain a comprehensive chemical emergency response plan for Lake County and to provide information to the public upon request.
+Our objectives include implementing the local emergency planning committee rules and requirements of SARA Title III, preparing and maintaining a comprehensive chemical emergency response plan for Lake County and providing information to the public upon request.

 In Lake County, the LEPC is the agency responsible for implementing these objectives.
 Headquarters are located in the Lake County Emergency Operation Center; it is chaired by seasoned local emergency responders who work with an 18 member Board to oversee and direct policies aimed at meeting the mission of protecting and informing the local community.